Aliasing means having more than one variable that points to the same object.

 What counts as making an alias?

-There are two things that count as making an alias:
+There are three things that count as making an alias:

 - When you assign a value to a variable.
 This could be a local variable or a field.